gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 Modifications will be made to the CalculateVehicleOperatingCost module to account for the following effects of driverless and car service vehicle travel:
 - Lower travel time disutility for travel in driverless vehicles;
-- Lower access time made possible by driverless vehicles (through remote control);
+- Lower access time made possible by driverless vehicles through remote control;
-- Parking fee avoidance made possible by driverless vehicles (through remote control);
+- Parking fee avoidance made possible by driverless vehicles through remote control;
+- Additional driverless vehicle travel through remote control;
 - Deadhead mileage of car services.

 These modifications will have the following parts.
 1. Modification of existing code to incorporate the effect of driverless vehicles on the allocation of household DVMT among household vehicles.
 2. Adding code to calculate adjustments to the DVMT assigned to each owned driverless vehicle to account for additional travel that may occur.
 3. Adding code to calculate adjustments car service travel to account for deadhead mileage.
 4. Adding/modifying code to calculate household totals and averages used in this and other modules including (dataset names in parethesis, new dataset in bold):
    a.
 Total DVMT including the additional driverless DVMT and car service deadhead (Dvmt)
    b.
 Proportion of total DVMT that is the added driverless DVMT (**DriverlessDvmtAdjProp**)
    c.
 Proportion of total DVMT that is the added car service deadhead mileage (**DeadheadDvmtAdjProp**)
    d.
 Proportion of total DVMT that is driverless (**DriverlessDvmtProp**)
    e.
 Average out-of-pocket vehicle cost per mile excluding car service deadhead mileage (AveVehCostPM)
    f.
 Average social/environmental cost per mile based on total DVMT (AveSocEnvCostPM)
    g.
 Average road use tax per mile (AveRoadUseTaxPM)
    h.
 Average gallons per mile based on total DVMT (AveGPM)
    i.
 Average kilowatts per mile based on total DVMT (AveKWHPM)
    j.
 Average CO2e per mile based on total DVMT (AveCO2ePM)

-The Set specifications for the module will be modified to include saving the *DriverlessDvmtAdjProp* and *DeadheadDvmtAdjProp* values noted in #4 above.
+The Set specifications for the module will be modified to include saving the *Dvmt*, *DriverlessDvmtAdjProp*, *DeadheadDvmtAdjProp*, and *DriverlessDvmtProp* values noted in #4 above.

 The code will be written in recognition that this module and others in the VETravelPerformance package are run in an iterated manner to balance amounts of travel, congestion, travel costs, travel budgets, and road revenues.
 Iteration makes it necessary to carry out calculations in a manner which avoids 'double-counting' the vehicle mileage adjustments.
 To avoid double counting, the driverless vehicle mileage adjustments and car service mileage adjustments are removed from the household total DVMT if they have been added in a previous iteration.
 This is determined by checking whether there are values for *DriverlessDvmtAdjProp* and *DeadheadDvmtAdjProp*.
 This will be established by identifying these datasets as OPTIONAL in the *Get* specifications for the module, and then determining whether they exist in the *Year$Household* component of the dataset list provided to the module function.
-After those components are removed from total household DVMT, the module calculations are run to allocate household DVMT to vehicles, calculated added driverless and deadhead travel, and to recalculate household totals and averages.
+After those components are removed from total household DVMT, the module calculations are run to allocate household DVMT to vehicles, calculate added driverless and deadhead travel, and to recalculate household totals and averages.

 The calculations to account for the effects of driverless vehicles require additional parameters supplied by the user.
 These will be in a new input file, **region_driverless_vehicle_parameters.csv**.
 The file will contain the following fields:
 - RunTimeUtilityAdj: This factor is used to adjust the travel time component of composite vehicle operating cost of driverless vehicles.
 For example, a value of 0.8 means that the travel time in a driverless vehicle is 80% as onerous as the travel time in a vehicle that is not driverless.
 This factor will be applied to the travel time rate for driverless vehicles owned by the household in the calculation of composite cost.
 It will also be used in the calculation of added driverless vehicle travel as explained below.